44933 N. Fern Avenue

 To register an account and begin the permit process, citizens and solar providers can access the new Citizen Access Portal at: https://aca.accela.com/lancaster.

-Please note that a SIGNED Building Permit Declarations document must be uploaded before a permit can be issued online.
+Please note that if a permit is applied for at City Hall a SIGNED Building Permit Declarations document must be uploaded before a permit can be issued.
 You may download the Building Permit Declarations document here.
 Once the permit has been issued, the system also provides the capability for the online scheduling of inspections.

 Permit Applications: Download a permit application here.